Confidential Machine Learning on Untrusted Platforms: A Survey: Introduction

 \section{Introduction}

-Data-driven methods, e.g., machine learning and data mining, have become an essential tool for numerous research and application domains.
-With abundant data, data owners can build complex analytic models in areas ranging from social networking, healthcare informatics, entertainment, and advanced science and technology.
-However, due to the limited in-house resources and expertise, data owners (e.g., parties that collect and analyze user-generated data) often utilize somewhat untrusted platforms (e.g., cloud and edge service providers) for elastic storage and data processing.
-As a result, cloud services for data analytics, such as machine-learning-as-a-service (MLaaS), have been growing rapidly during the past few years.
+Data-driven methods, e.g., machine learning and data mining, have become essential tools for numerous research and application domains.
+With abundant data, data owners can build complex analytic models for areas ranging from social networking, healthcare informatics, entertainment, and advanced science and technology.
+However, limited in-house resources, inadequate expertise, or collaborative/distributed processing needs force data owners (e.g., parties that collect and analyze user-generated data) to depend on somewhat untrusted platforms (e.g., cloud/edge service providers) for elastic storage and data processing.
+As a result, cloud services for data analytics, such as machine-learning-as-a-service (MLaaS), have been rapidly growing during the past few years.
+While untrusted platforms refer to all non-in-house resources not directly owned by the data owner, we will use cloud services to represent them here forth.

 When outsourcing sensitive data (e.g., proprietary, human-related, or confidential data), data owners have raised concerns in privacy, confidentiality, and ownership \cite{sharma18ic,duncan12}.
-On one hand, cloud users cannot verifiably prevent the cloud provider from getting access to their data.
-Instead, using public clouds often means you have to fully trust your cloud provider.
-On the other hand, public cloud providers are not immune to security attacks, which may lead to breaches of sensitive data.
-The recent security incidents including insider attacks \cite{chen10,duncan12} as well as external security breaches at the service providers \cite{mansfield15,unger15} have aggravated the situation.
+On the one hand, cloud users cannot verifiably prevent the cloud provider from accessing their data; i.e., in practice, using public clouds often means one must fully trust the cloud provider.
+On the other hand, public cloud providers are not immune to security attacks leading to sensitive data breaches.
+Recent security incidents, including insider attacks \cite{chen10,duncan12} and external security breaches at the service providers \cite{mansfield15,unger15}, show the risks are aggravating by day.
 Researchers and practitioners have developed solutions to protect the confidentiality of cloud data at rest.
-For example, Google Cloud Platform has allowed users to include an external key manager to store encrypted data on the cloud with a third party (e.g., Fortanix) storing and managing keys off-cloud.
-However, it remains a critical challenge for data owners and cloud providers to protect confidential in computing, i.e., learning models on the cloud while protecting the confidentiality of both the training data and the learned models.
+For example, Google Cloud Platform has allowed users to include an external key manager to store encrypted data on the cloud with a third party (e.g., Fortanix) stores and manages keys off the cloud.
+However, it remains a critical challenge for data owners and cloud providers to protect confidentiality in computing, i.e., learning models on the cloud, while protecting the confidentiality of both the training data and the learned models.